kingram6865/rick_and_morty_versus_the_worlds/README.md

 ## API and Data Sample

-I'm excited to be using the Rick and Morty API:
+I'm excited to use the Rick and Morty API, and a game seems like the best use.

 https://rickandmortyapi.com/documentation